 How to Perform Software Product Testing – Detailed Process and Methods with Examples

 Software Products need their own unique approach to test adequately and correctly.
-Often times, teams treat them as any other software (i.e. internal applications built for a specific client or team; not accessible by the general public; non-revenue generating) and that is the starting point of trouble.
+Often times, teams treat them like any other software (i.e. internal applications built for a specific client or team; not accessible by the general public; non-revenue generating) and that is the beginning of a number of issues.

-Software Product Testing needs a custom test style and strategy to add value.
-Software Product development and sustenance is in itself a complex ecosystem and to thrive testers need to adapt.
+Software Product Testing requires a custom testing style and strategy to add value.
+Software product development and sustenance is in itself a complex ecosystem and to thrive, testers need to adapt.

 Let me take a moment to explain why it is important and why I think Product development is complex, complicated and composite, even at the best of times.